 At Miller Tanner, our company’s philosophy is simple, “do the right thing and good things will come”.
 We believe that deep partnerships over the long-term yield the best results for both our clients and our team.
 We are interested in relationships that span decades, not just pieces of business.

-We hope this blog post gives you more insight into the right questions to ask before hiring your next event planner.
+We hope this blog post gives you more insight into the right questions to ask before hiring your next event coordinator.
 If you are interested in partnering with Miller Tanner Associates to plan your next event, then bring your ideas, and let’s talk about solutions to help you achieve your next meeting’s goals.